justin-napolitano/bread-and-wine/index.md

   - bread and wine
   - front matter metadata
 seoOptimized: true
+topicFamily: personal
+topicFamilyConfidence: 0.9
+topicFamilyNotes: >-
+  The post describes a personal literary analysis project using markdown and metadata primarily for personal reflection and archival.
+It focuses on lifestyle and thought documentation rather than automation, devtools, static blogs, or data science.
 ---

 # Bread and Wine: Project Overview and Technical Notes